 - President - Fund Raising Committee - VP/Treasurer - Golf Rules Committee - Tournament Director - By-laws Committee - Banquet Committee

-All officers will be elected for a term of one (1) year commencing the first of November of each calendar year.
-Nominations of these officers are to be held during meetings during the months of July and August.
-A member who is nominated for an office must be present at the meeting he is nominated.
+All officers will be elected for a term of two (2) years commencing the first of November in that second calendar year.
+Nominations of these officers are to be held during the July and August meetings.
+A member who is nominated for an office must be present at the meeting when he is nominated.

 The election is to be held during the first meeting in September.
 No officer is to hold more than one elective office, unless on an interim basis.
-Voting for officers will be by a secret ballot, subject to a majority of those present, with at least 51% of membership and at least one (1) officer present.
+Voting for officers will be by secret ballot, subject to a majority of those present, with at least 51% of membership and at least one (1) officer present.

 Officers and Board of Governors